AdobeDocs/campaign-standard.en/help/sending/using/control-email-content.md

 <!--TO KEEP because specific to Campaign-->

-To improve your email deliverability rate and make sure that your emails reach your recipients, the email must respect a certain number of rules.
+The content of certain messages may be detected as spam.
+To make sure that your emails reach your recipients and improve your email deliverability rate, the email must respect a certain number of rules.

+Follow the principles listed below when designing your message content:

 * **Sender name and address**: The address has to explicitly identify the sender.
 The domain has to be owned by and registered to the sender.
 The domain registry must not be privatized.
 * **Subject**: Avoid excessive capitalization and punctuation, and words that are frequently used by spammers ("Win", "Free", etc.).